 In the beginning, all cannabis seeds were outdoor seeds!
 The debate over the exact evolution of cannabis continues, but we can be sure that the success of the plant as a global species is partly due to how adaptable it is.
 Some of the different forms it takes have evolved in response to the different climates it has migrated to, and some – namely the more recent ones – have been created by humans.
 Some cannabis seeds will produce plants that could thrive in the freezing extremes of the Ural mountains, where both the hours of daylight and the summers are short and cold.
 Some cannabis seeds will grow into plants that need the tropical lushness and even hours of light and dark that only the equatorial regions can provide.

 But what does this mean for today’s beginner gardener, who just wants to know whether to choose indoor or outdoor cannabis seeds?
 Basically, there are two starting points.
 Either, what type of cannabis is desired will dictate where it will be grown, or – more usually – where the grow will be situated will decide what type of seeds to choose.
-When these questions are asked in our shops, and also on our forum (the only place apart from our shops where cultivation can be freely discussed, due to legal restrictions) the best way of answering them is to ask some questions in return.

 Where will the cannabis seeds be grown?